bauxiteDYS/SM-NT-MapChooser/README.md

 # SM-NT-MapChooser

-# WIP - use "new" branch for currently in use version
+## WIP - use "new" branch for currently in use version

-Modified map chooser for NT, by Soft As Hell ?
-Probably.